VatsalSy/gruvbox_custom_themes/README.md

 This variant provides a perfect blend for users who appreciate Gruvbox's token organization but prefer a more modern aesthetic inspired by Cursor's design language.
 The custom purple (#A35DB0) is one of the most distinctive features, used for constants, prototype objects, and other special language elements.

 ## Gruvbox Crisp Anysphere (Highest Contrast, pop)

+Note: this variant intentionally diverges from the classic Gruvbox palette — see the full variant docs at docs/highest-contrast-version.md.

 The **Highest Contrast, pop** variant is designed for maximum visual impact and monitors requiring extreme contrast: